JetBrains/kotlin-multiplatform-dev-docs/topics/development/multiplatform-cocoapods-overview.md

-If your iOS app builds successfully but crashes on launch, or if resources such as custom fonts and images are missing from the final `.ipa` package, the issue could be related to how CocoaPods integrates with your project.
+If your iOS app builds successfully but crashes on launch, or if resources such as custom fonts and images are missing from the final `.ipa` package, there might be an issue with how a Pod integrates with your project.

-The Compose Multiplatform Gradle plugin specifies where resources are located in the generated `podspec` file:
-`spec.resources = ['build/compose/cocoapods/compose-resources']`.
-However, when you run the native `pod install` command on a clean project (for example, after cloning the repository or when working in a CI/CD pipeline), this directory does not yet exist on disk.
-As a result, CocoaPods ignores the missing directory and configures the Xcode project without these resources.
-When the project is built and resources are generated, Xcode does not copy them into the final bundle.

-To prevent this issue, instead of running the `pod install` command directly, use the Gradle `podInstall` task provided by the Kotlin CocoaPods Gradle plugin.
+**To prevent the issue**: Instead of running the `pod install` command directly, use the Gradle `podInstall` task provided by the Kotlin CocoaPods Gradle plugin.
 This task creates the required directories and configures everything for you:

 ```bash
 ./gradlew podInstall
 open iosApp/iosApp.xcworkspace
 ```

+**Why the issue happens**: When you run the native `pod install` command on a clean project (for example, after cloning the repository or when working in a CI/CD pipeline), the resources directory has not been created yet.
+The Compose Multiplatform Gradle plugin specifies where resources are located in the generated `.podspec` file:
+`spec.resources = ['build/compose/cocoapods/compose-resources']`, but that path only exists after a build.
+As a result, CocoaPods ignores the missing directory and configures the Xcode project without these resources.
+When the project is built and resources are generated, Xcode does not copy them into the final bundle.

 ### Rsync error {initial-collapse-state="collapsed" collapsible="true"}